Saturday, 1 October 2016

 .....previous blog from Cheltenham and Cornwall in the UK......

 After a quite stressful time in Cambridge, we felt the need to get back out there and travel nearly as far as we could in Europe......to Bulgaria.
-It's not a country we knew anything about, apart from the facts that is post Soviet, the poorest country in the EU, and famous for wine and yogurt, so we booked a cheap flight and arrived ready for a mini adventure.
+It's not a country we knew anything about, apart from the facts that was previously Communist, the poorest country in the EU, and famous for wine and yogurt, so we booked a cheap flight and arrived ready for a mini adventure.
 The applause from the passengers on the plane landing in Sofia was hilarious, and the Bulgarian pilot sounded like Count Dracula.
 The shuttle bus into town from the small, hot and smoky budget airline terminal had finished for the evening, but we managed to find our way to our Air B and B through the dark city with only a few hurdles.

 Our first step on arrival was to learn Cyrillic, as most signs are in the script, and we weren't sure about how many people spoke English (not many away from the coast, and mainly younger people).
 We were struck by the very stern and serious looking Bulgarians.
 Even when we tried to break them with large smiles like grinning idiots, we often just got blank looks back.
 We got used to it, and put it down to their turbulent history, and to them being no nonsense.
 Even without the smiles, they were usually very helpful and kind.